yosh1/lets-not-be-arrested/README.md

 It is not tied to a language, but the language I can surely read is English Japanese only.

-## We are looking for people who translate!
+## I am looking for people who translate!
 Please fork this project and edit, then send a pull request.